 Short Term Rentals

-Short term rentals (tourist rooming houses) are generally considered vacation homes, cottages and cabins rented out to tourists or transients for stays shorter than 30 days.
-Marquette County has a licensing process in place for these short-term rentals and requires property owners who offer this lodging option to be licensed through the Planning, Zoning and Land Information Department as well as the Health Department.
+Short term rentals (tourist rooming houses) are generally considered vacation homes, cottages and cabins rented out to tourists for stays shorter than 30 days.
+Marquette County has a licensing process in place for these short-term rentals and requires property owners who offer this lodging option to be licensed through the Planning & Zoning Department.

 Application Documents